 • This was the first SP78 game ever played at site AZ17, and the first time an SP78 contest was hosted by a hospital or medical facility.
 I wanted to use site designation AZ18 for the new apartment I would be moving into in two weeks, so I needed to play a game beforehand where I could use the AZ17 designation first, and having a game played at my workplace seemed the simplest and most logical way of going about it.

 • Game start was 5:44 pm, and the final out was made at approximately 6:25 pm.

-• This was the fourth SP78 game ever to be played on this date, and the first since 2004.
+• This was the fifth SP78 game ever to be played on this date, and the first since 1991.

 • Because I was playing the game immediately after work, I took all the game parts, pieces, and charts with me in my backpack when I biked in.
 And since I had no other way to store them, I sealed the player and Fast-Action cards, pawns, dice, and stopwatch in a sandwich bag, which was placed in the backpack safely wedged between my hospital scrubs for protection.
 This sandwich bag method of transport may have been a first for SP78 Replay.

 • On this date in 1978, in the actual game played between Texas and Detroit, Kip Young picked up the win as the Tigers defeated the fourth-place Rangers by a 5-2 count, with Detroit outfielder Tim Corcoran erasing a 2-0 Texas lead in the eighth with a grand slam off reliever Jim Umbarger.
 There were 30,167 fans at Tiger Stadium for Navy Night, a promotion I’m guessing was either a salute to our seafaring men and women of the military, or a game where all fans in attendance were asked to wear dark-blue clothing to the ballpark.
 Which, now that I think about it, I actually was.